 How Difficult is Helambu Trek

 It is a moderate hike in Nepal, rates 10 out of 6 difficulty grade.
 It is not a high altitude trek means higher chances you will be safe from the mountain sickness.
 However, the trek requires a lot of up and downhill.
-On average you need to hike 6-7 hours gaining 300-400m on an average elevation daily.
+On average, you need to hike 6-7 hours, gaining 300-400m on average elevation daily.
 For someone with no prior high altitude experience but a high level of fitness could complete this trek without any issue.

 Permit and Documentation